sanyaade-teachings/pippi/README.md

 If you need to build sources from a clean slate (sometimes updates to `pxd` files require this) then run `make clean build` instead.

+## Thanks

+[Project Nayuki](https://www.nayuki.io/page/free-small-fft-in-multiple-languages) for a compact FFT!
+[Paul Batchelor](https://github.com/PaulBatchelor/Soundpipe) for all the goodness in Soundpipe that has made its way into Pippi.

 ## Release Notes